Verdelha de Baixo – Azambuja

 32.4km

-When a tired body and a great bed gets together … it turns out to be the best end to a hard day!
+When a tired body and a great bed come together, it turns out to be the best end to a hard day!
 We slept like babies and felt ready for our second day on the Portuguese Camino.

-We realised, from yesterday’s experience, that should we walk more than 30km on a single day, we will have to start early.
-With that in mind, we started to walk before 7:00 – while it was still dark – to cover today’s distance.
+We realised from yesterday’s experience that if we were to walk more than 30km in a single day, we would have to start early.
+With this in mind we started walking before 7:00 – while it was still dark – to cover today’s distance.

 Leaving Verdelha de Baixo early morning – our bicycle lights came in handy to be visible to traffic!

-We skipped breakfast at the hostel this morning and quickly made a stop at a garage/café in Alverca to enjoy a coffee and pastel de nata (I can eat these Portuguese custard tarts for breakfast, lunch and dinner!)
+We skipped breakfast at the hostel this morning and quickly went to a garage/café in Alverca to enjoy a coffee and pastel de nata (I can eat these Portuguese custard tarts for breakfast, lunch and dinner)!

 A nice way to start our morning

-The first 3.5km were on or close to the busy N-10 and we had to carefully negotiate our way in the early morning traffic.
-While we walked through an industrial area at first, we could not wait to get back to the river again.
+The first 3.5km was on or near the busy N-10 and we had to carefully negotiate our way through the early morning traffic.
+While we first walked through an industrial area, we couldn’t wait to get back to the river again.

-Walking next to the busy N-10.
-Fortunately, it was still early morning and traffic only picked up as we left the main road
+Walk along the busy N-10.
+Luckily, it was still early in the morning and traffic only increased as we left the main road

 With the industrial area behind us, we crossed the main road over the rail bridge at Alhandra